Skip to main content

 Major Programs

 The UC San Diego Department of Psychology emphasizes research in the experimental and theoretical analysis of human and animal behavior, and the study of the mind.
 Students who major in psychology can expect to develop knowledge in a broad range of content areas, as well as basic skills in experimental and analytic procedures.
-We offer courses in all major areas of experimental psychology, with areas of specialization in clinical psychology, cognitive psychology, developmental psychology, psychology of human health, sensation and perception, and social psychology; a major in business psychology; and a joint major with the Department of Cognitive Science, in cognitive and behavioral neuroscience.
+We offer courses in all major areas of experimental psychology, with areas of specialization in clinical psychology, a major in business psychology; and a joint major with the Department of Cognitive Science, in cognitive and behavioral neuroscience.
 Students who are interested in considering a major in psychology, or who have declared a major are highly encouraged to consult with the Psychology Student Affairs Office to ensure full understanding of the major requirements.

 Degrees offered include: